doerodney/terraform/training/terraform_info.md

 ## Proposal - How We Could Replace vCommander With Terraform
 It would be great if we could use Terraform to create infrastructure using generic descriptions, i.e.:
 *   Build an Ubuntu test server on AWS.
-*   Build a fleet of four web servers load-balanced by an Nginx instance in the 990 datacenter.
+*   Build a fleet of N web servers load-balanced by an Nginx instance in the 990 datacenter.
 *   Build a Big Query endpoint on GCP.

 This section provides a high-level description of how we might replace vCommander with Terraform as an infrastructure provisioning tool.